apedrina/native-cloud/README.md

 # Akumos Native-Cloud

 Here we've a simple example of a Native-Cloud solution implemented using Spring-boot NetFlix and Spring-boot Cloud.<br>
-This project is used on Akumo's Platform Tutorial, see here.
+This project is used on Akumo's Platform Tutorial, <a href="https://github.com/akumoplatform/native-cloud">see here</a>.

 # Features